Ibrahimkazi18/3D-Portfolio/README.md

-Certainly!
-Here's a comprehensive and polished `README.md` for your 3D Portfolio project, designed to showcase your experimentation with Three.js, GSAP animations, and modern frontend development practices:

----

 # 3D Portfolio

 A visually engaging 3D portfolio website built to explore the capabilities of Three.js and GSAP animations.
 This project serves as a sandbox for experimenting with interactive 3D elements, smooth animations, and responsive UI design using modern frontend technologies.